Which Programs Fit You?

 Extended Opportunity Program and Services (EOPS):

-a state funded program which was created to support students who are economically disadvantaged and have lacked access to educational opportunities.
+EOPS is a state funded program which is designed to go above and beyond other services offered on campus.
+It is a program created to support students who are economically disadvantaged and have lacked access to educational opportunities

 Office: (323) 265-8769